 What is orzo?

-Orzo is tiny pasta despite its appearance, it looks like rice, doesn’t?
+Orzo is tiny pasta despite its appearance.
+It looks like rice, doesn’t it?
 Orzo means “barley” in Italian but there is no actual barley in it, only shape resemblance.
 It’s made the same way any pasta is made.

 Because orzo is so small it cooks in no time at all, and is amazing to use in soups and creamy one pot dishes like the one I am sharing today.